Monica Vitti: Later career

 Vitti reunited with Antonioni in The Mystery of Oberwald (Il mistero di Oberwald, 1980).
 She followed it with I Don't Understand You Anymore (1980), Camera d'albergo (1981), Tango of Jealousy (1981), I Know That You Know That I Know (1982) with Sordi, Scusa se è poco (1982), Flirt (1983), and Francesca è mia (1986).
 She also co-wrote the last two films.
 In 1984, France awarded her the Order of Arts and Letters.
 French Culture Minister Jack Lang praised her for helping spur a renewal of Italian films: "We need Italian cinema to find its health again so that French cinema will not remain an island in the middle of other European countries," Lang said.
 On 26 January 1995, she was raised to the rank of Commander of that Order.
 By 1986, Vitti had returned to the theatre as an actress and teacher.

 In 1989, Vitti tried writing and directing and created Scandalo Segreto (1990), in which she also starred alongside Elliott Gould.
-The film was unsuccessful and she then retired from cinema.
+The film was unsuccessful commercially and she then retired from cinema.
 During the 1990s, she did television work, acting in the television miniseries Ma tu mi vuoi bene?
 (1992).

 In 1993, Vitti was awarded the Festival Tribute at the Créteil International Women's Film Festival in France.

 Personal life and death

 Antonioni and Vitti met in the late 1950s, and their relationship grew stronger after L'Avventura was made, because it had shaped both their careers.
-However, by the late 1960s, they ceased working on films, making the relationship strained until it officially ended.
+By the late 1960s, they ceased working on films, making the relationship strained until it officially ended.
 In a later interview, Vitti stated that Antonioni ended their relationship.
 For several years in the 1970s her partner was Carlo Di Palma, best known as a cinematographer though she starred in three films he directed.
 In 2000, Vitti married Roberto Russo, with whom she had been in a relationship since 1973.
 She made her last public appearance in 2002 when she attended the Paris premiere of the stage musical Notre-Dame de Paris.
 In 2011, it was disclosed that Alzheimer's disease had "removed her from the public gaze for the last 15 years".
 In 2018, her husband confirmed she was still living at home with him in Rome and that he looked after her with the assistance of a caregiver.

-Vitti died of complications from Dementia with Lewy bodies's disease in Rome on 2 February 2022, at the age of 90.
+Vitti died of complications from Dementia with Lewy bodies disease in Rome on 2 February 2022, at the age of 90.